DOI-USGS/trout_and_climate/README.md

-# Climate resiliency through the eyes of Redband Trout
+# {app_long_title}

+A newer version of the software may be available.
+See https://code.usgs.gov/wma/vizlab/{app_title}/-/releases to view all releases.

 This website uses visual storytelling to describe how climate vulnerability for Redband Trout depends on their climate-adaptation.